accurat/accurapp/README.md

 <details>
 <summary>How do I use a web worker?</summary>

+For simple use-cases you can use [greenlet](https://github.com/developit/greenlet) which lets you write javascript functions in the main code and then runs them in a web worker.

-You can use the [worker-loader](https://github.com/webpack-contrib/worker-loader) and configure it to read files ending in `.worker.js`.
+Otherwise, you can use the [worker-loader](https://github.com/webpack-contrib/worker-loader) and configure it to read files ending in `.worker.js`.
 Here is the code:

 ```js
 const { buildWebpackConfig } = require('webpack-preset-accurapp')